Protecting the Disability Vote

 • Online voter registration is not automatic.
 Your application must be approved by your Town Clerk before you become a registered voter.
 To ask how long it will take for your voter registration application to be successfully processed, please ask your Town/City Clerk’s Office.

-In-person Voter Registration at Town/City Clerk's Office:
+In-Person Voter Registration at Your Town/City Clerk’s Office:

 • Locate your Town/City Clerk’s Office.